Broadway Limited: Equipment

 Pullman-Standard built the entirety of the equipment pool for the 1938 lightweight re-equipping, with the exception of two dining cars which were rebuilt in PRR's Altoona shops.
 The equipment delivered included eight 18-roomette sleeping cars; two sleeper-bar-lounges; four 4-compartment, 2-drawing room, 4-double bedroom sleeping cars; two 13-double bedroom sleeping cars; and two View series sleeper-buffet-lounge-observation cars.
 The dining car seated 24 at tables (in both 1x1 and 2x2 configurations) and featured a small bar at one end with seating for two.
 The sleeper-bar-lounge included a secretary's room, barber shop, shower-bath, and a bar/lounge with both booth and chair seating.

 The Broadway Limited received additional Pullman equipment in 1949.
 This included Harbor Cove and Harbor Rest, sleeper-bar-lounges with three double bedrooms, and Mountain View and Tower View, sleeper-buffet-lounge-observation cars with two master rooms and a double bedroom.
 The Broadway Limited received coaches for the first time in 1967, when it merged with the General.
 Under PC the train carried "two or more coaches, two lounges, twin-unit diner, and four sleepers."
-This was better than most remaining passenger trains, which often had only two-three cars.
+This was better than other remaining PC passenger trains, which often had only two or three cars.

 Amtrak singled out the Broadway Limited for special treatment and in 1972 completely refurbished its equipment, most of which was the ex-PC, although former Union Pacific Railroad sleeping cars were also used.
 Amtrak also added a Slumbercoach to the consist.
 In 1974, Amtrak tried out rebuilt 6-bedroom, 8-roomette ex-Rock Island sleeping cars, but their limited capacity reduced revenue.
 The Broadway Limited began receiving rebuilt Heritage Fleet cars in 1980, and Amfleet coaches thereafter.
 68 cars were rebuilt at a total cost of $9.8 million.